SoipoServices/runpod/README.md

 ```
 ###

-Then use it to invoke your model (or in comfy deploy terms "create a workflow").
+Then use it to invoke your model (or in RunPod terms "create a workflow").
 ```php
 $deployment_id = 'e4a14vs9-q40j-4ee2-1375-778b2je3221c';
 $input = [